stonkage/fantastic-broccoli/README.md

-# Glances Catppuccin Frappe Theme for Homepage
+# Glances Catppuccin Frappe Theme for Homepage, Material for Mkdcos and Uptime-Kuma

-This project integrates the [Catppuccin Frappe colour palette](https://github.com/glanceapp/glance/blob/v0.6.2/docs/themes.md) into [Homepage(https://gethomepage.dev/)] to give you the same look and feel.
+This project integrates the [Catppuccin Frappe colour palette](https://github.com/glanceapp/glance/blob/v0.6.2/docs/themes.md) into [Homepage](https://gethomepage.dev/) to give you the same look and feel.

 ---